 - IBM Security Verify

-What is IAM Software?
+What Is IAM Software?

-Identity and access management (IAM) software makes it easier for employees to securely access the data and applications they need to complete their duties.
+Identity and access management (IAM) Tools makes it easier for employees to securely access the data and applications they need to complete their duties.
 These solutions ensure that only authorized employees are accessing sensitive information.
 For example, your accountant needs access to your payroll software, but your marketing team doesn’t.
 IAM tools provide role-based access to keep your company’s resources safe.

 These tools generally perform two different functions.
 First, they confirm that the user, device, or application is who they say they are by cross-referencing the credentials they provide against what the system has on file.
 Then, once those credentials are confirmed, the software only provides the necessary level of access, instead of giving the individual access to everything within a network.

-Benefits of IAM Tools
+What Are the Benefits of an IAM Solution?

 IAM tools’ main benefits come from improving company security and increasing employee productivity.
 Many companies use IAM software to reduce the burden on their IT and security teams while still ensuring their employees can access the data and applications they need.

 The biggest benefit of IAM tools is added security for your company’s data and applications.
 Not only does role-based access prevent unauthorized people from within your company from viewing sensitive information, but most IAM solutions also include AI to help your security team spot compromised credentials faster based on behavioral anomalies.
 This added security can also help you ensure regulatory compliance in highly regulated industries.

 IAM software also improves employee productivity by reducing the number of times they have to log in.
 Once they access their IAM portal, the employee should have access to everything their role demands, and the IAM tool can log them into other applications automatically.
 This means they don’t have a ton of passwords to remember, and they won’t implement shadow IT policies to get around irritating login policies.

 These are some of the top IAM tools available today with a variety of features to keep your company resources secure.